top of page

 Act Fast

-• Read the "found" ads and post a "lost" ad in newspapers and online.
+• Check “found” ads and post a “lost” ad online or in newspapers.

-• Your cat or dog wears a current rabies tag, license tag, and an ID tag with your current address and phone numbers.
+• Wears a current rabies tag, license tag, and ID tag with up-to-date contact information.

 24PetWatch